ChiLiubio/microeco/README.md

 install.packages("microeco")
 ```

 Or install the latest development version from github.
-There are some minor improvements here compared to the version in CRAN.

 ```r
 # If devtools package is not installed, first install it